-DIY THC E-liquid method 2 – Short term extraction
+DIY THC E Juice method 2 – Short term extraction

 This method is very similar to the first, with the addition of heat to speed the process up.
 In short, we will mix the cannabis with the PG/VG mix then add the jar to the pot with oil and slowly extract the THC from the cannabis into the mixture with heat.

-- Once you have reached the temperature, you want to leave it on the stove for 1-hour, mixing frequently and adding more PG/VG if it looks to dry.
-Don’t add too much as it will weaken your mixture and you want it to be quite thick for pressing.
+4. Once the temperature inside the jar has reached 180℉(85℃), you want to leave it on the stove for 1-hour, mixing frequently and adding more PG/VG if it looks to dry.
+Don’t add too much as it will weaken your mixture.

-- After 1 hour remove the mix from the pot and set aside.
-Leave the oil bath on the stove for later.
+5. After 1 hour, remove the mix from the pot and set it aside to cool a little.

-- Now you can add to your e-cig and vape.
+Now you can add it to your favorite e-cig and enjoy a vape.

-DIY THC E-liquid Method 3 – Rosin Extraction.
+DIY THC Vape Oil Method 3 – Rosin Extraction.

 This is by far our favorite way of making Cannabis E-liquid because it is the easiest way to control the strength of the liquid.
 You can do this starting from fresh buds or you can acquire some Rosin and start from step